-- Visit the Cornell Industrial Hemp Research blog.
+- Visit the Cornell Industrial Hemp Research website.

 - Follow our progress on Facebook, Twitter and Instagram.

 New York State is poised to become a major producer of industrial hemp, providing healthy hempseed oil and grain food products, fiber for textiles, building materials, and other uses, and medicinally active compounds that potentially offer health benefits to people and animals.